 - Combine the harissa, lemon, garlic and olive oil.
 Spread evenly all over the birds and set aside to marinate.
 This can be done in advance.

-- Soak the grilling planks in warm water for 15 minutes.
+- Soak the grilling planks in hot water for at least 15 minutes.

 - Place a game hen on each plank, and set on the grill or in oven.